-A. WHO?
-1. Are there any special groups of people in the church's "circle of influence?"
-2. Is there any one class of society that predominates in the "circle?"
-Yes No 3.
-If "yes", which one?
-B. WHAT?
+۱. 0?
+Are there any special groups of people in the church's "circle of influence?"
+Is there any one class of society that predominates in the "circle?"
+Yes No If "yes", which one? • AT?
 What are the outstanding characteristics of the church's "circle?"
 What special events, local holidays or celebrations do the people in the "circle" practice?
 What are the most pressing needs of the people within the "circle"?
-Economic Spiritual Moral Social Educational Cultural Family Religious • What types of religious groups are present within the church's "circle"?
-Orthodox # Baptist # Pentecostal # Roman Catholic # Lutheran # Other Protestant # Nondenominational # Moslem # Foreign mission groups # (please note what groups these might Is the church trying to address the needs of the people?
-Yes No If so, what specifically is the church doing to minister to the needs of their "circle?"
-Does the purpose statement of the church indicate a desire to address the needs of their "circle?"
-Yes No

-Does the church's ministry plan show a concern for ministering holistically to their "circle?"
+Economic Spiritual Moral Social Educational Cultural Religious Family What types of religious groups are present within the church's "circle"?
+Is the church trying to address the needs of the people?
+Yes No If so, what specifically is the church doing to minister to the needs of the eir "circle?"
+Does the purpose statement of the church indicate a desire to address the needs of the Yes No neir "circle?"
+Does the church's ministry plan show a concern for ministering holistically to their "circle No ?"
 Yes